precisepangolin/stickynotesWPF/README.md

-# Notes
+# Notes App

-It was supposed to be a remake of Windows Sticky Notes in WPF, but I changed my mind and now it's probably going to be a custom notes app.
+Originally I intended to make another recreation of the Microsoft Sticky Notes (check out my other project in WinForms), but I changed my mind during development.
+Currently it features two adjustable writing panels with autosave and other features that are described below.
+You can now take notes and compare them without having to mess with multiple windows or tabs :)

 ## Features